 top of page

 U.S. antifascist workers' records have been destroyed, censured, deemed irrelevant, or unworthy of institutional care or research attention.
-Consequently, worker antifascist culture is not always widely available or accessible.
+Consequently, worker antifascist culture is not always widely available.
 Despite this persecution and indifference, workers have placed significant emphasis on preserving and memorializing their collective memories in periodicals through their organizations' educational and cultural practices.
-The exhibits in this section show their antifascist periodicals' news, opinions, ideas, and practices.
+The exhibits in this section present the news, opinions, ideas, and practices of their antifascist periodicals.

 This site is for educational and research purposes only **FAIR USE** Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education, and research.